 That means an attacker can create a port forwarding rule that spoofs a victim's IP address – so a bunch of ill-secured routers can be sent a DNS request which they'll try to return to the victim, in the classic redirection DDoS attack.

 The port forwarding lets an attacker use “evasive ports”, “enabling them to bypass commonplace scrubbing directives that identify amplification payloads by looking for source port data for blacklisting”, the post explained.

 The researchers noted that this style of attack isn't limited to reflecting DNS queries – late in April 2018, they observed a low-volume attack (probably probing) using Network Time Protocol responses over irregular ports.

-The lesson is simple: sysadmins need to block UPnP from Internet-facing access; and vendors making consumer-grade devices need to make that block the device default. ®
+The lesson is simple: sysadmins and home users need to block UPnP from internet-facing access; and vendors making consumer-grade devices need to make that block the default setting. ®

 Sponsored: Becoming a Pragmatic Security Leader